-The next hurdles are space, price, and cable management.
-Like it or not, our gaming PCs come with a whole lot of wires to manage, and you need a place to put them, so it doesn't look like a tangled mess behind your desk.
-So get your tape measure out, check your budget sheet, and take a peek below at all the different gaming desk options we tested with our own home setups for you.
+So get your tape measure out, check your budget sheet, and take a peek below at all the different gaming desk options we tested with our home setups for you.

 Of course, the main thing you want from any desk is stability.
 If everything is bouncing along as you type, it doesn't matter if you're sitting or standing; you're going to want to break it up.
 The good news is that the Flexipost is rock solid—even though I have an old screen with a flimsy stand, it doesn't move even with my most aggressive emails.
 When you raise and lower the desk, the smooth action instills confidence too, and it's just as sturdy at its highest position.

-Construction is a straightforward task as well, taking just over an hour to turn the two boxes into a working, versatile desk.
-A few more pre-drilled holes for the control box and the central beam would have been nice, but the surface is easy enough to screw into with a little elbow grease.
-The only downside to the whole desk is that there are no sensors to stop the motor if it hits an obstacle when it's going down, which could be expensive if your chair gets caught under it.
-Or upsetting if it's your cat.
+Construction is a straightforward task, taking just over an hour to turn the two boxes into a working, versatile desk.
+A few more pre-drilled holes for the control box and the central beam would have been nice, but the surface is easy enough to screw into with a bit of elbow grease.
+The only downside to the whole desk is that there are no sensors to stop the motor if it hits an obstacle when it's going down, which could be expensive if your chair gets caught under it—or upsetting if it's your cat.
 Overall, an impressive desk for sitting and standing, for really not much cash.

 First, this thing is excruciatingly heavy; I had to get help rolling the two separate boxes into the living room for unpacking.
 Once there, however, it took me around two hours to get it all together.
 After one minor cockup, a dash of assistance, and a pinch of spice, we finally got there.
 Now in my living room stands this beautifully rounded monstrosity, with enough desktop real estate to take on the state of Alaska.